DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/usecase/index.md

 A user can add a new entry to the medicines history for a patient

-## Understanding Wireframes
-Our wireframes are not prescriptive.
-Wireframes are intended to provide design guidance, where needed, to help users complete tasks.
-Quality measures, if you need to assess wireframes, should consider information architecture and user experience.
-Colours and the layout are indicative of visual priority.
-Wireframes are useful starting points for designers and user centred design activities.
-They are not examples of production-ready outputs.

 ## Use case background

 The following are common to all use cases and examples